pickyourtrail_logo

 It is located in the Trade Centre District, in Dubai, along the Sheikh Zayed Road, in the UAE.

-3. What do you see are the top attractions of DWTC?
+3. What are the top attractions of DWTC?

 Exhibition and convention centres, business offices, restaurants, and other surrounding sites, such as the Museum of the Future.